Make a Grab and Go File for Emergencies

 Print related fact sheet (382 K PDF)

-National agencies that work with disasters recommend that important items be gathered and kept in a file case in a place where all family members can quickly “grab it and go.”
-Make sure that your file case is small enough to easily fit in a backpack or other small travel bag.
-The following information should be in your file case:
+National agencies that work with disasters recommend gathering important items in a file case or binder stored in a place where all family members could quickly grab it and go.
+Make sure that your file case or binder is small enough to easily fit in a backpack or other small travel bag and keep it in a waterproof container.
+The following information should be in your grab and go file.

 - Contact information (family members, financial advisors, attorneys, accountants, bankers, employers, doctors, etc.)